HKuz/Geospatial_Overview/README.md

 This repository holds the code and slides titled *On Python and Positioning: An Introduction to Working with Geospatial Data in Python with GeoPandas* that were presented to the Boston Python group on December 16, 2020.

+The presentation slides are located in the `BOS-PY-Presentation` subfolder.

 ## Dataset Sources

 The presentation used a combination of dive site and shipwreck data garnered off the web.
 The Massachusetts wrecks are courtesy of [Wikipedia](https://en.wikipedia.org/wiki/List_of_shipwrecks_of_Massachusetts), and the diving info is the result of a call to the [Divesites.com API](http://api.divesites.com/docs/) for sites within 50 nautical miles of Boston, MA.